-Incidence: see new cancer case.
+Incidence: see new cancer case

-Intraepithelial: refers to that area within the layer of cell tissues forming the epidermis of a body cavity.
+Intraepithelial: the area within the layer of cell tissues forming the epidermis of a body cavity.
 These cells comprise contiguous cells having minimum intercellular substance.

 Invasive cancer: a tumour whose cells have a tendency to invade healthy or normal tissues.